riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 <img src="../images/posts/modal-dialogs-part-2/modal.png" class="img-responsive" />

 ##Creating the app
 As a starting point, we'll clone a partially implemented version of the application from GitHub.
-This partial implementation has the list of animals implemented and working delete links.
+This partial implementation has the list of animals implemented and the ability to delete animals.
 We'll need to implement the add, edit and ranking functionality.

 ###Clone the Repo
 Note, if you aren't famliar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/modal-dialogs-part-1" target="_blank">here</a>.
 Otherwise let's git started (you can steal that joke if you want, it works great on dates...
 OK, maybe not so much).